Is It Safe to Eat Blackberries in Pregnancy?

 3. Can blackberries cause gestational diabetes?

-According to a 2020 research, it was found that although dietary berries are a rich source of antioxidants, micronutrients, phytochemicals, and low in calories, they may reduce the risks of several diseases, including type 2 diabetes (T2D) (1).
-When consumed in moderation, blackberries won’t risk gestational diabetes.
+According to a 2020 study, it was found that although dietary berries are a rich source of antioxidants, micronutrients, phytochemicals, and low in calories, they may reduce the risks of several diseases, including type 2 diabetes (T2D) (1).
+When consumed in moderation, blackberries won’t increase the risk of gestational diabetes.

 4. Is it safe to consume blackberry fruit wine during pregnancy?